Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

 Remember, Australia is a big place and whilst some areas are booming, others are falling.

-If you can find a property where the purchase price is actually below the construction cost, it’s hard to lose money, in my view.
+In my view, if you can find a property where the purchase price is below the construction cost, it’s hard to lose money.

 So not only will you pay less stamp duty, but you also increase the chance of a capital gain.

 When it comes to depreciating older property, even second-hand properties depreciate.

 As long as the property was built after 1987, you can still claim the capital works deduction for rental property over 40 years from when they are newly constructed.